 Thomas 360 is a competency assessment, which provides objective feedback.

 As an elected 360 participant, you are the subject of a 360 assessment.
-You will receive an email that explains the tasks you will need to complete.
-Your respondents (the people providing feedback on your performance) may have been nominated for you by your organisation, or you will need to select who you would like to provide feedback on your behalf.
-You will need to nominate between 5 and 24 respondents.
-These could include line managers, colleagues, peers or direct reports.
+Your respondents (the people providing feedback on your performance) may have been nominated for you, or you will need to select who you would like to provide feedback on your behalf.

 You will receive an email invitation stating that someone has nominated you as a respondent and be given a deadline for completing the questionnaire.